Browser-in-the-Browser: A New Wave of Picture-in-Picture Phishing Attacks?

 Man in The Browser Attacks: A Comprehensive Guide

-With a rapidly growing user base on the Internet, potential attackers have been coming up with new, innovative and complex ways to serve their malicious purposes.
-One such attack is MitB,
+With a rapidly growing user base on the Internet, potential attackers have new, innovative, and complex ways to serve their malicious purposes.
+One such attack is MitB.

 February 22, 2017 | By Shaumik Daityari | 5 min read